omgnetwork/elixir-omg/docs/api_specs/includes/informational_api_specs.md

 --------- | ------- | -----------
-block | Integer | Block number to filter by (optional) address | Hex encoded string | Address to filter by (optional) limit | Integer | Maximum number of transactions to return (optional)
+block | Integer | Block number to filter by (optional) address | Hex encoded string | Address to filter by (optional) limit | Integer | Maximum number of transactions to return (default 200)